pearcem0/whos-out/README.md

 Call BambooHR's API to find out who is currently Out Of Office.
 Group and filter on employee information such as location or department.
 Results are returned matching the current date that the code is run.

+**In Progress...**

+Well, unfinished. 🙄😳
+Intended as an fairly quick experiment, and to speed up the process of checking if a colleague is out of office.

+## General Usage

 The application prints the list of employees that are Out Of Office, grouped and/or filtered based on user input.

 The application can be run with no arguments and simply calls the whos_out endpoint and prints the result in sorted in alphabetical order.